 California and Delaware laws require that we indicate whether we honor “Do Not Track” settings in your browser concerning targeted advertising.
 “Do Not Track” is a standard that is currently under development.
 As it is not yet finalized, we adhere to the standards set out in this Policy and do not monitor or follow any Do Not Track browser requests.

 The Website is intended for a general adult audience and is not intended for children under 16 years of age.
 Denver 2026 World Cup Bid Committee, LLC does not intentionally collect any personal information from any child under the age of 16 and if we discover we have been provided with any such information, Denver 2026 World Cup Bid Committee, LLC will promptly dispose of the information.
+This includes children in the state of California under the age of 13 protected under the California Consumer Privacy Act (“CCPA“).
 Denver 2026 World Cup Bid Committee, LLC encourages parents and guardians to closely monitor children’s online activities.

 Denver 2026 World Cup Bid Committee, LLC receives visitors from all over the world.
 If you are accessing this Website from outside the United State of America, please note that your information may be collected, transferred to, stored or processed in the United States and will be subjected to U.S. laws, which may not afford the same privacy protection as the laws of your own country.
 By continuing to access the Website, you understand and consent to the transfer of your information to our facilities in the United States and those third parties with whom we share it.
 For purposes of applicable data protection laws, we will rely on legally-provided mechanisms to lawfully transfer personal data across borders, including consent and performance of a contract.